 Boston teachers challenge in-person teaching agreement

-BOSTON (AP) — Boston public school teachers on Thursday announced a legal challenge to the city's decision to continue some in-person classes, which they allege is in violation of an agreement that requires all-remote learning if the city's coronavirus positivity rate rises past 4%.
+BOSTON (AP) — Boston public school teachers announced a legal challenge Thursday to the city's decision to continue some in-person classes, which they allege is in violation of an agreement that requires all-remote learning if the city's coronavirus positivity rate rises past 4%.

 Mayor Marty Walsh announced Wednesday that the next phase of the schools' reopening plan would be delayed by a week because the city positivity rate had climbed to 4.1%.
 Preschoolers and kindergartners who were scheduled to report to school the week of Oct.
 15 instead will now start Oct.
 22, Walsh said.